ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 # Create an EVM Subnet on a Local Network

-To learn how to develop a subnet, the first step is to create a local Subnet so that you can experience it freely without too much constraints.
+To learn how to develop a Subnet, the first step is to create a local Subnet so that you can experience it freely without too much constraints.
 [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli) provides such a utility.

 :::info